Linus4/eldritchinstinct/eldritch-instinct-srd.md

 You gain Insight from seeing the Unnatural, like a corpse, or other horrifying evidence of the Mythos.
 When you do, make a WIL save to determine whether you gain the full amount of Insight, or a reduced amount in case of success (denoted for example by INS 1/1d4).
 Fill in the corresponding number of pips on your character sheet beginning at the 1 position (1 o’clock) going clockwise.

-If you gain 5 or more Insight at once or if you cannot fill enough Insight pips, make an **Insight Save**.
+If you gain 5 or more Insight in one go or if you cannot fill enough Insight pips, make an **Insight Save**.

 ### Insight Save